ChoiceCoin/Voting_DApp/README.md

 # Tests

 The code has been successfully tested on the Algorand TestNet and deployed to MainNet for two successful votes.
+The Tests folder also contains data relating to tests of the code in this repository.

 # Votes